w314/notes/springMicroservicesNotes/springMSConfigWIthConsul.md

 ```
 - `-server` starts it as a server (not a client)
 - `-bootstrap-expect-1` set it up to create one instance (not a cluster)
-- `-data-dir` specifies the data directory, it will be created in the same folder where consul is
+- `-data-dir` specifies the folder consul stores the config data
+  - it will be created in the same folder where consul is
+  - if does not exists consul will create it
+  - if exists consul will use it the config data from here to start the consul server
 - `-ui` sets consul up to run in a web ui mode
 - `-bind` specifies the IP address of the host where the consule server should start (find out ip address with `ipconfig`)